pubkey/rxdb/docs-src/adapters.md

 In any environment, you can use the memory-adapter.
 It stores the data in the javascript runtime memory.
 This means it is not persistent and the data is lost when the process terminates.

 Use this adapter when:
-  - You want to have a realy good performance
+  - You want to have a really good performance
   - You do not want persistent state, for example in your test suite

 ```js